redlessme/Stress-Recognition-in-Thermal-Videos-using-BDLRCN/README.md

 This is the implementation of `Stress Recognition in Thermal Videos Using Bi-directional Long-Term Recurrent Convolutional Neural Networks(ICONIP2021)`.

 Paper link: https://link.springer.com/chapter/10.1007/978-3-030-92270-2_42
 ### Citation
 If you use our code or our results, please consider citing our paper.
-Thanks in advance!
 ```
 @inproceedings{Yan2021StressRI,
   title={Stress Recognition in Thermal Videos Using Bi-directional Long-Term Recurrent Convolutional Neural Networks},